Lauren Steadman: Life and career

 Steadman was born in Peterborough in 1992.
 She has won medals in 2009 and in 2011 at the IPC European Championships.
 Her uncle was a triathlete and he suggested she try it.
-Steadman was educated at Great Gidding Primary School, then privately at the independent Mount Kelly school in Tavistock, Devon, and completed a BSc (Hons) Psychology degree, followed by a master's degree in Business and Management at the University of Portsmouth.
+Steadman was educated at Great Gidding Primary School, then Sawtry community College for a couple of years and then privately at the independent Mount Kelly school in Tavistock, Devon, and completed a BSc (Hons) Psychology degree, followed by a master's degree in Business and Management at the University of Portsmouth.

 On 20 August 2018 it was announced that Steadman would be a contestant on series 16 of Strictly Come Dancing, partnered with AJ Pritchard.
 They made it to the semi-final but were eliminated by Ashley Roberts and Pasha Kovalev in the dance-off.
 Steadman went on to perform in the live version of the show.
-Also, she completed and was one of two finalists in series 2 of Celebrity SAS: Who Dares Wins.
+Also, she competed and was one of two finalists in series 2 of Celebrity SAS: Who Dares Wins.
 In January 2023, Steadman was a panelist on Richard Osman's House of Games.
+In August 2026, Steadman competed in and won Celebrity MasterChef.